-Who needs to fill out this application form?
+Who must fill out this application form?

-This form must be completed by:

-• You, as the principal applicant.
+This form must be completed by you, the principal applicant.

-Write your full name (surname or last name) as it appears on your passport or on the official documents that you will use to obtain your passport.
+Write your full last name (surname/family name) as it appears on your passport or on the official documents that you will use to obtain your passport.

-Write all of your given names (first, second or more) as they appear on your passport or official documents.
+Write all of your given names (first, second, etc.) as they appear on your passport or official documents.
 Do not use initials.

-Write your date of birth.
+Write your date of birth (Year/Month/Day).